pedropamn/WhatsAppWebChatsHider/README.md

 <!-- ABOUT THE PROJECT -->
 ## In Action

-Chats are loaded hidden (not blur, only hide)
+Chats are loaded hidden (not blur, only hide).
+A icon appear to show or hide all your conversations

 <div align="center">
   <img src="https://raw.githubusercontent.com/pedropamn/hidewachats/main/wahide.gif" width="100%" />